splitbrain/botcheck/lookup/README.md

-# Whitelist RewriteMap Helper
+# Lookup RewriteMap Helper

-This program implements an Apache `RewriteMap` helper that can serve many independent whitelists from a single long‑running process.
+This program implements an Apache `RewriteMap` helper that can serve many independent allow lists from a single long‑running process.
 It reads lookups from stdin (one per line) and replies on stdout with `FOUND` or `NULL`, as required by the RewriteMap protocol.

 ## How it works